 • Applying new ointment and dressing to keep the treated area moist

-• Staying out of direct sunlight after the peeling has stopped and using sunscreen every day
+• Staying out of direct sunlight after the peeling has stopped and using a sunscreen every day

 To find out if dermabrasion is right for you, visit the office of Dr. Joseph A. Russo, MD in Newton.
 While improving the appearance of acne scars is the most common use of dermabrasion, it is also useful for reducing the wrinkles around the mouth and other superficial scars.
 Dermabrasion is an effective treatment for rejuvenating the appearance of your skin.
 Contact us today to schedule your consultation to learn more.